tweag/HaskellR/docs/how-to-analyze-r-values.md

 The value of the expression `snd (f x)` depends on whether it is evaluated before or after evaluating the monadic computation `fst (f x)`.

-*Note:* H merely encourages, but has of course no way of *enforcing* a principled use of R that keeps to benign side-effects, because owing to the dynamic typing of R code, there is no precise static analysis that can detect bad side-effects.
+*Note:* `inline-r` merely encourages, but has of course no way of *enforcing* a principled use of R that keeps to benign side-effects, because owing to the dynamic typing of R code, there is no precise static analysis that can detect bad side-effects.

 ### Physical and structural equality on R values